HeadNeRF: A Real-time NeRF-based Parametric Head Model: Conclusion

 $r(t)$ represents a ray emitted from the camera center.
 Finally, we map $I_F$ to the final predicted image $I\in \mathbb{R}^{3 \times 256 \times 256}$ with a 2D neural rendering module $\pi_{\psi}$, which is mainly composed of 1x1 Conv2D and leaky ReLU~\cite{Maas13rectifiernonlinearities} activation layer to alleviate possible multi-view inconsistent artifacts~\cite{gu2021stylenerf}. $\psi$ denotes the learnable parameters.
 Similar with the strategy used in StyleNeRF~\cite{gu2021stylenerf}, the resolution of $I_{F}$ is gradually increased through a series of upsampling layers.
 The upsampling process can be formulated as:

-where $\beta_{\theta}: \mathbb{R}^{D} \rightarrow \mathbb{R}^{4D} $ is a learnable 2-layer MLP, and $K$ is a fixed blur kernel~\cite{zhang2019making}.
+where $\beta_{\zeta}: \mathbb{R}^{D} \rightarrow \mathbb{R}^{4D} $ is a learnable 2-layer MLP, $\zeta$ denotes the learnable weights, and $K$ is a fixed blur kernel~\cite{zhang2019making}.
 Like GIRAFFE~\cite{niemeyer2021giraffe}, we map each feature tensor to an RGB image and take the sum of all RGB as the final predicted image.
 The difference is that we use 1x1 convolution instead of 3x3 convolution to avoid possible multi-view inconsistencies~\cite{gu2021stylenerf}.
 The network architecture of 2D neural rendering module is shown in Fig.~\ref{fig:pipeline}.